West High Yield (W.H.Y.) Resources (CVE:WHY) Shares Up 35.3% – Still a Buy?

 Analysts Set New Price Targets

-Separately, Fundamental Research set a C$1.56 price objective on West High Yield (W.H.Y.)
-Resources and gave the company a “buy” rating in a report on Tuesday, December 2nd.
-One analyst has rated the stock with a Buy rating, According to MarketBeat, the stock has an average rating of “Buy” and an average target price of C$1.56.
+Separately, Fundamental Research set a C$1.56 price target on West High Yield (W.H.Y.)
+Resources and gave the stock a “buy” rating in a research note on Tuesday, December 2nd.
+One equities research analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of C$1.56.

 West High Yield (W.H.Y.)
 Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in British Columbia, Canada.
 The company explores for gold, nickel, silica, and magnesium deposits.
 Its flagship property is its 100% owned Record Ridge property comprising 29 contiguous mineral claims, eight crown-granted claims, and one privately owned claim covering an area of 8,972 hectares located near southwest of the city of Rossland, British Columbia.
 The company was incorporated in 2003 and is headquartered in Calgary, Canada.